The Dutch Resistance Museum (Verzetsmuseum)

 Address: Plantage Kerklaan 61

-Opening times: Open Tuesday to Friday from 10am to 5pm; Open Saturday, Sunday, Monday and public holidays from 11am to 5pm.
+Opening times: Open Monday to Friday from 10am to 5pm; Open Saturday and Sunday, and public holidays from 11am to 5pm.